 A standard capacity magazine generally means any detachable ammunition feeding device that is sold with a firearm when it is shipped new from the manufacturer.
 In some cases, such as modern sporting rifles, the standard capacity magazine is regularly 30 rounds.
 Some state laws created after the 1993 Federal Assault Weapons Ban, limit the number of rounds a magazine can legally hold, generally to ten or less.
 Such restrictions come at high costs to firearm manufactures and consumers, with little to no evidence indicating a reduction in crime.

 A standard capacity magazine generally means any detachable ammunition feeding device that is sold with and designed to operate in firearms as sold from the manufacturer.
 Many popular semiautomatic handguns and rifles are sold with magazines that have capacities of 15-30 rounds.
-Therefore, restrictions on magazine capacity create unnecessary burdens on responsible firearms owners who would then have to purchase additional equipment in order for their firearms to be operational.
+Therefore, restrictions on magazine capacity create unnecessary burdens on responsible firearms owners who would then have to purchase additional equipment for their firearms to be legally operational.

 Points of Interest